Skip to content

 When ENVIRONMENT is set to my-env, Busola looks for your custom configuration in public/environments/my-env.
 If ENVIRONMENT is not set, Busola fetches the default configuration with the same structure as the custom configuration located in the public directory.

-In the case of the Docker image, the active.env file is created at the startup of the image from the environment specified in the ENVIRONMENT variable.
+In the Docker image, Busola creates the active.env file at startup from the ENVIRONMENT variable.